microsoft/BosqueLanguage/docs/language/overview.md

 ## <a name="5.1-Arguments"></a>5.1 Arguments

-Bosque has provides _named arguments_ along with _rest_ and _spread_ operators.
+Bosque provides _named arguments_ along with _rest_ and _spread_ operators.
 These can be used to perform simple and powerful data manipulation as part of invocations and constructor operations.
 Examples of these situations include:

 ```none
 function nsum(d: Int, ...args: List[Int]): Int {